shadow578/shadow578/README.md

 ### Hi there 👋
-I'm shadow578, and I do random stuff related to programming.<br>
+I'm shadow578 (sometimes Chris), and I do random stuff related to programming.<br>
 _Sometimes I even try to do well :D_

 ### These are my most- used languages